Ray Hyman

-Ray Hyman (born June 23, 1928) is a Professor Emeritus of Psychology at the University of Oregon in Eugene, Oregon, and a noted critic of parapsychology.
+Ray Hyman (born June 23, 1928) is a professor emeritus of psychology at the University of Oregon in Eugene, Oregon, and a noted critic of parapsychology.
 Hyman, along with James Randi, Martin Gardner and Paul Kurtz, is one of the founders of the modern skeptical movement.
 He is the founder and leader of the Skeptic's Toolbox.
 Hyman serves on the Executive Council for the Committee for Skeptical Inquiry.

 Career

-Hyman was born in Chelsea, Massachusetts.
+Hyman was born in Chelsea, Massachusetts, to a Jewish family.
+Although he was bar mitzvahed at 13, Hyman "never had a religious feeling".
 In his teenage years and later while attending Boston University, he worked as a magician and mentalist, impressing the head of his department (among others) with his palmistry.
 Hyman at one point believed that 'reading' the lines on a person's palm could provide insights into their nature, but later discovered that the person's reaction to the reading had little to do with the actual lines on the palm.
 This fascination with why this happened led him to switch from a journalist degree to psychology.

 JREF president D.J.
 Grothe asked Hyman "How does a young psychology student get into this parapsychology racket ... why you?"
 Hyman replied that it began when he was hired as a magician at age 7 (as the "Merry Mystic") performing for the Parents and Teachers Association at his school.
 This led him to read all about Harry Houdini and his work with spiritualists.
 By the age of 16 he started investigating spiritualist meetings.
 Thinking back to age 7, "I can't ever remember not being a skeptic".

 Magicians who perform mentalism debate among themselves about using a disclaimer.
 The disclaimer is supposed to inform the audience that what they are witnessing is entertainment, and is not based on actual paranormal powers.
 In an interview with mentalist Mark Edward, Edward asked Hyman if he had ever used a disclaimer during the six years when he performed professionally as a mentalist.
 Hyman told him he did not remember explicitly using a disclaimer.
 He remembered always beginning the performance by stating that he did not claim any special powers.
 He was an entertainer and he hoped they would enjoy the show.
 After he became a psychologist, he realized that this was an example of the "invited inference."
 By openly stating that he made no claims about the nature of his ability, Hyman had given his audience no reason to challenge him.
 Indeed, he had invited the onlookers to make their own inferences about the source of the apparent feats of mind reading.
 Most of them concluded he was truly psychic.